 Brace Height and Recurve Bow String Length: Why Do They Matter?

-Another important point to consider when measuring a bow string's length is brace height.
+Another important point to consider when measuring a bow string's length is brace height (use this device to measure).
 Basically, brace height is the distance set between a bow string towards the deepest end of the bow grip.

 Why does this matter?
 For recurve bows, in particular, the dynamics between brace height and actual bow string length will allow you to shoot arrows properly.

 Let's illustrate this clearly with two scenarios:

 - Your brace height is too low if your bow string tends to hit your arm whenever you release an arrow.
 Consequently, this also means that the bow string length is too long!

 - Your brace height is irrelevant if your bow string length is too short – you may even have little to no control over your recurve bow!

 For both scenarios, when the a improper string length results in improper brace height, a loss of power can be felt whenever you shoot.